mazurkin/telegpt/README.md

 The client fetches the history of the messages from the chat for the period and makes the summary of conversation using LLM model.

+This is my [feature request](https://bugs.telegram.org/c/44288) in the Telegram's issue tracket.

 ## prerequisites

 1. Install Conda or Docker or both